nahcnats/nahcnats/README.md

 ### Hi I'm Stan 👋

 My name is Stanley Chan.
 I am a programmer from Malaysia with focus on ReactJS, React Native, NodeJS and ExpressJs.
-Yeah, I look more like a musician in rock back or something.
-No, seriously, I'm a programmer.
+Yeah, I know I look more like a musician in rock band or something.
+Seriously, I'm a programmer.

 :email: &nbsp; [Contact me via email](mailto:nahcnats@gmail.com)